biocore/qurro/README.md

               --output-dir example/deicode_example/standalone_rrv_plot
               --category exposure_type_encode
 ```

+This visualization can be displayed by running `python3 -m http.server` from
+the output directory containing the visualization (in this case,
+`example/deicode_example/standalone_rrv_plot`) and opening `localhost:8000` in
+your browser (replacing `8000` with the port number that you got from running
+the command).

+You can also host the generated visualization on a simple web server (making it
+accessible to anyone).

 ## Linked visualizations
 These two visualizations (the rank plot and sample scatterplot) are linked [1]: